-Maija Toivanen works as a doctoral student in Physical Geography Research Group.
+Maija Toivanen works as a doctoral researcher in Physical Geography Research Group.
 She is interested in biodiversity-geodiversity relationship and large-scale freshwater ecology.
 Her PhD focuses on a question whether geodiversity can be used as a surrogate for lake biodiversity and a measure of a conservation value (funded by Maj & Tor Nessling Foundation).

 - Large-scale ecology

 - Freshwater ecosystems

 - Aquatic plants